Visyond/website-hugo/site/content/pricing-new.md

 ---
+type: pricing-new
 title: Pricing New
-type: pricing-new
 topTitle: '## Pay Only For What You Need'
-topSubTitle: 14-day Free Trial
+topSubTitle: 14-day Free Trial!
 bgImage: /img/analysts_consultants 3.jpg
 pricingTitle: Pricing
 firstPricingSubTitle: Visyond subscriptions start at $25/user/month.